UniFormal/uniformal.github.io/doc/setup/index.md

 ```
 git clone git@github.com:UniFormal/MMT.git
 ```
-A detailed explanation of the contents of the repository is available [here](repo.html).
+(Alternatively, if you do not have ssh keys set up, use `git clone https://github.com/UniFormal/MMT.git`) A detailed explanation of the contents of the repository is available [here](repo.html).

 If you do not have sbt, get it [here](http://www.scala-sbt.org/).